schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

         }
     }

-Now, you only need to set-up your plugin as a service, and it will be added to the plugin controller automatically:
+Now, you only need to setup your plugin as a service, and it will be added to the plugin controller automatically:

 .. configuration-block ::